dashkite/enchant/docs/policies-reference.md

 ## Actions

-Actions may be used to create or update responses or to dynamically add data to the context.
+Actions may be used to create or update responses or, when used as resolvers, to dynamically add data to the context.

 ### General Actions